ZhengtongYan/Hands-on-Session-2-of-DW-BI-Course-2022-Spring/README.md

 ## **Learning Objectives**
 Gain hands-on experience in transaction processing and multi-model OLAP analysis using AgensGraph.
 - Learn how to perform transaction processing in AgensGraph;
-- Learn how write multi-model OLAP queries in AgensGraph.
+- Learn how tp write multi-model OLAP queries in AgensGraph.

 ## **Software Requirements**